openedx/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

   :width: 450
   :alt: A single post with the option icons on the right circled

-The icons that you see may include the following:
+The icons that you see might include the following options.

 * A plus sign (+), together with the number of votes the post has received.
   Select this icon to vote for the post or response.
 For more information, see